iamtash/iamtash.github.io/_posts/2020-01-26-react-redux_go_with_the_flow.markdown

 // pseudo JSX to convey chain of passing props to children
 ```
-. . . will effectively pass down updated `props`.
-And the `AdminProjectCard` component where it all began will undergo a change in `props`, which will trigger a re-render from React to reflect any changes to the DOM -- in this case "Likes: 2" will change to "Likes: 3".
+. . . will effectively pass down updated `props` until the `GuestProjectCard` component where it all began undergoes a change in `props`, which will trigger a re-render from React to reflect any changes to the DOM -- in this case "Likes: 2" will change to "Likes: 3".

-Ten months of part-time bootcamp later, I can break a like button down like nobody's business.
+And with that, we have made it full circle thanks to React and Redux.